kratika19/Fair-Trades/README.md

 # fair trade

 This project is a ReactJS based project.
-I have tried to made a proffesional looking website.
+I have tried to made a professional looking website.
 This website has different pages accessible on scrolling.
 It is fully responsible.

 ## MAIN SCREEN